nasa-jpl-memex/GeoParser/README.md

 ##How to Install

 ###Requirements
 -Python 2.7
 -pip
-- Django
+-Django
-- Apache Tika
+-Apache Tika

 ###Instructions